TelemetryDeck/docs/tql/post-aggregators.md

 - / division always returns 0 if dividing by 0, regardless of the numerator.
 - quotient division behaves like regular floating point division
 - Arithmetic post-aggregators always use floating point arithmetic.
-- Arithmetic post-aggregators may also specify an ordering, which defines the order of resulting values w Arithmetic post-aggregators may also specify an ordering, which defines the order of resulting values whe
+- Arithmetic post-aggregators may also specify an ordering, which defines the order of resulting values when sorting.
 - If no ordering (or null) is specified, the default floating point ordering is used.
 - numericFirst ordering always returns finite values first, followed by NaN, and infinite values last.